tsujigiri/axiom/README.md

 # Axiom

 Axiom aims at being a lightweight web framework.
-It inspired by [Sinatra](http://sinatrarb.com) and built on top of [Cowboy](https://github.com/extend/cowboy).
+It is inspired by [Sinatra](http://sinatrarb.com) and built on top of [Cowboy](https://github.com/extend/cowboy).

 ## Getting started

 Axiom is built to make creating web applications fast and easy.
-A minimal setup would look like this:
+A minimal application would look like this:

 ```erlang
 -module(my_app).